3 / 20 / 2026

 3. Please review the Driveline procedure here: directionsforparentsdrivelin.docx We have also attached the file in the resources on the right side of this webpage.

 All first-grade classes are in need of reading volunteers!
 Please use the sign up located under your teacher's page.
-If you have any questions or would like to volunteer at a different time, please contact your child's teacher.
+If you have any questions, please contact your child's teacher.

 Jobs of silent final e: